iferdel/dotfiles/nvim/README.md

 - To install an use most of the features of nvim one may be better off downloading and installing nightly version by building from (source)[https://github.com/neovim/neovim/blob/master/BUILD.md].
 - To specify different nvim configurations one could use NVIM_APPNAME=<name> to create a 'namespaced' configuration and then one may even use aliases for this to reduce boilerplate each time one wants to use neovim with this specific config.
 For example, alias nvim=vim but now alias nvimf=NVIM_APPNAME=f nvim

+- wincmd (to look for help)- different commands regarding windows
 - In command mode, prepending :! would allow to execute shell commands like, for example, :! ls .
 - % is a placeholder for the 'current file', so source % would run the current file.